4ejk/HTMLCSS/README.md

 # HTMLCSS
-Basics of HTML &amp; CSS
+Basics of HTML and CSS

+This is contains the basics of HTML and CSS coding